thundergnat/App-pixelpick/README.md

 Get the color of any screen pixel in an X11 environment.

-Simple command-line app to allow you to get the RGB color of ___any___ screen pixel in an X11 environment.
+Simple command-line app to allow you to get the RGB color of ___any___ screen pixel in an X11 environment, even those controlled by another application.

 ### Install